hypraptive/bearid/README.md

 * Bearid - puts it all together
   * ./bearid <image_file>

+## Tools
+There are some python tools and scripts in the `tools` directory for managing datasets and evaluating results.

 ## Data Sources
 * [Anna-Marie_AZ on Flickr](https://www.flickr.com/photos/105187918@N03/albums)
 * [Carla Farris on Flickr](https://www.flickr.com/photos/129908461@N03/albums/with/72157672138992512)